heisyomi/alx-pre_course/0x01-git/README.md

-The first time I commit through github
+The first time I commit through github and I love it